 Be the Role Model

-Every executive leader can learn from the example set by the likes of Robin St Martin.
-Your staff will then learn and follow the example that you set as their executive leader.
+Every executive leader can learn from the examples set by the likes of Ross Boardman.
+An abundance of online resources as well as full-fledged Executive Coaching programs are available (offered solely by these professionals) to help people understand the path to leadership.
+With the right guidance, you will be able to lead your team better.
+In fact, when you portray the right qualities, your staff will automatically be motivated to learn and follow the example that you set as their executive leader.
 If this involves getting more hands-on with a particular operation to get the best out of your staff, then this may be required.
 You should familiarize yourself with the areas of the business that you are managing and show other staff that you are not giving them anything to do that you would not be capable of yourself.
 This may sometimes involve you asking them questions about what they do to find this out, as not everyone can know everything.

 Understand the Processes You Manage